MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 ## Learn CLI basics with quickstarts and tutorials

-To get you started with the Azure CLI, try an in-depth tutorial for setting up virtual machines and using the power of the CLI to query Azure resources.
+To learn how to use the Azure CLI, try an in-depth tutorial for setting up virtual machines and using the power of the CLI to query Azure resources.

 > [!div class="nextstepaction"]